Clal Insurance Enterprises Holdings Ltd Invests $20.25 Million in BYTE Acquisition Corp. (NASDAQ:BYTSU)

-Clal Insurance Enterprises Holdings Ltd bought a new stake in BYTE Acquisition Corp.
-(NASDAQ:BYTSU) in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm bought 2,025,000 shares of the company’s stock, valued at approximately $20,250,000.
+Clal Insurance Enterprises Holdings Ltd purchased a new position in BYTE Acquisition Corp.
+(NASDAQ:BYTSU) during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund purchased 2,025,000 shares of the company’s stock, valued at approximately $20,250,000.

-Other institutional investors have also added to or reduced their stakes in the company.
-Phoenix Holdings Ltd. bought a new position in BYTE Acquisition in the first quarter valued at $13,500,000.
-Migdal Insurance & Financial Holdings Ltd. bought a new position in BYTE Acquisition in the first quarter valued at $12,000,000.
-Landscape Capital Management L.L.C. bought a new position in BYTE Acquisition in the first quarter valued at $108,000.
-Picton Mahoney Asset Management bought a new position in BYTE Acquisition in the first quarter valued at $3,500,000.
-Finally, Sage Mountain Advisors LLC bought a new position in BYTE Acquisition in the first quarter valued at $883,000.
+Other large investors have also recently modified their holdings of the company.
+Phoenix Holdings Ltd. acquired a new stake in shares of BYTE Acquisition in the first quarter worth approximately $13,500,000.
+Migdal Insurance & Financial Holdings Ltd. purchased a new position in BYTE Acquisition during the first quarter worth approximately $12,000,000.
+Landscape Capital Management L.L.C. purchased a new position in BYTE Acquisition during the first quarter worth approximately $108,000.
+Picton Mahoney Asset Management purchased a new position in BYTE Acquisition during the first quarter worth approximately $3,500,000.
+Finally, Sage Mountain Advisors LLC purchased a new position in BYTE Acquisition during the first quarter worth approximately $883,000.

 BYTE Acquisition Corp. focuses on effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses or entities.
 The company was founded in 2021 and is based in New York, New York.